maforn/microPandOS/README.md

 ---
 ### The Initial Booting
 In the [initial](/phase2/initial.c) file we declare and set up all the required structures and global variables, such as the ready queue, the number of existing processes, and so on.
-We then set up the global interval timer, the SSI as the first process, and the initiator process that will initialize all the swap mutex processes and all the SSTs.
+We then set up the global interval timer, the SSI as the first process and the initiator process that will initialize all the swap mutex processes and all the SSTs.
 Finally, we call the scheduler.

 ---